thecredibleway/thecredibleway-com/docs/faq/questions/how-can-the-bible-be-trusted-if-it-was-written-by-mere-men.md

 ## Addressing Misunderstandings About Scripture

 Skeptics often point to verses that seem confusing or troubling, but that is because they are taken out of context.
-One common example is [Deuteronomy 22:28–29](https://www.biblegateway.com/passage/?search=deut%2022%3A28-29&version=NKJV), which many claim teaches that a woman must marry her rapist.
+One common example is [Deuteronomy 22:28-29](https://www.biblegateway.com/passage/?search=deut%2022%3A28-29&version=NKJV), which many claim teaches that a woman must marry her rapist.
 This is a gross misunderstanding due to lack of context.

 The verses just before ([Deut.
-22:25–27](https://www.biblegateway.com/passage/?search=deut%2022%3A25-27&version=NKJV)) clearly state that **a man who rapes a woman is to be put to death.** The man, not the woman, bore the consequences for rape.
-The passage in verses 28–29 however refer to a different scenario - consensual premarital sex, and not rape.
+22:25-27](https://www.biblegateway.com/passage/?search=deut%2022%3A25-27&version=NKJV)) clearly state that **a man who rapes a woman is to be put to death.** The man, not the woman, bore the consequences for rape.
+The passage in verses 28-29 however refer to a different scenario - consensual premarital sex and not rape.
 We know this from v.29 *"... and they are found out,..."* not and *he or she was found out*, implying that both were guilty.
 The command to marry was not about punishing the woman, but about taking responsibility in a culture where her future security would be at risk.
 In our language today we'd call this a *Shotgun wedding*.